plumvillage/newsletter/src/en/articles/sr-chan-duc--returning-to-lower-hamlet.md

 Cypress Building had an attic.
 There were many buckets and basins up there to catch the rain.
 When it rained hard, there were never enough buckets in the right place and the rain would come through the ceiling and sometimes on to my bed.
 Plum Village did not have the money to repair the roof at that time.

-{% image "article/sr-chan-duc/Sr-Chan-Duc-the-bread-oven-edited.jpg", "has-label" %}
-<p class="image-label">Monsieur Mounet (left) and Robert Naeff, standing to the right of the bread oven</p>
+{% image "article/sr-chan-duc/Sr-Chan-Duc-the-bread-oven-edited.jpg", "", "Monsieur Mounet (left) and Robert Naeff, standing to the right of the bread oven" %}

 When I first came to the Lower Hamlet, there was a traditional brick bread oven.
 It was in a little stone building behind the Purple Cloud.
 It had been repaired by a Dutch O.I. member, Robert Naeff, who had knowledge of building this kind of bread oven, so we could actually make bread.
 You made a wood fire in the oven and when the wood began to turn into embers, you took them out and put them in a bucket.
 You had to be very careful doing this because if they fell onto the surrounding dry grass, it could cause a fire.
 Then you placed the uncooked bread in the heated oven.
 We had to try a few times in order not to burn the bread, but eventually we succeeded in making something edible.